phamthuy1998/Sales-app/README.md

  1. Add thitbi.sql to myphpadmin
  2. install xampp, path: C:\xampp
  3. Cut server.rar into C:\xampp\htdocs, and then extract it
- 4. Change ip localhost in Server.java in util/Server.java, it's an ip of your laptop, and then paste into ip default
+ 4. Change ip localhost in Server.java in util/Server.java, it's an ip address of your pc, and then paste into ip default
  5. Run app ^^